 - Be 23 years old or older

-- Commit for at least four weeks and a potential quarantine
+- Commit for at least 4 weeks (some locations and projects can accept shorter periods of volunteering)

 - Provide us with a criminal record certificate